You can get your hands on the best PC games that have surfaced over the last decade or so, thanks to the abundance of quality gaming laptops and PCs.

 Whether it’s getting lost in the story, following through on every side quest to its conclusion, or just bonding with your horse, RDR2 is one of those games where you can easily sink 50+ hours into and still have something to do.
 The gameplay is stellar, and the graphics are gorgeous.
 You can even run the game in 8K, if you have the hardware.
 Definitely give this a look if you haven’t already.

-Doom: Eternal takes everything from the remastered Doom of 2016 and turns it up to 11.
+Doom Eternal takes everything from the remastered Doom (2016) and turns it up to 11.
 The game is intense, visually and sonically overwhelming, and is exactly what you would expect a fever dream inspired by Doom would feel like.

 The gameplay is a seamless first-person shooter where you trek into hell to battle an assortment of never-ending demons and reclaim an overrun earth.
 Refilling your health sometimes requires quite literally tearing monsters apart, and there is some need to be creative with your weapon choice, depending on what demon you’re facing.
 However, this game is all about creating havoc and rushing into battle as loud and as brash as possible.

 No game has been as anticipated for as much or as long as Half Life 3.
-So, as gamers will have to wait a little longer for it, Valve has graced us with what may be the most compelling reason to get a VR headset with Half-Life: Alyx.
+While you'll need to wait a little longer for it, Valve has graced us with what may be the most compelling reason to get a VR headset: Half-Life: Alyx.